 Curriculum Map - a matrix representation of a program's learning outcomes that shows where they are taught/experienced, and to what extent they are taught/experienced, within the program.

 Emphasis - area of study within a program with at least one unique learning outcome

 Evaluation - generally refers to a product-oriented, comparative, or prescriptive process aimed at making an informed judgment about the extent to which a program/unit is achieving its intended outcomes and/or the quality or worth of a program.
 While evaluation may include assessment of student learning, its broader scope may also take additional factors, such as faculty or program/unit outcomes, into consideration.

 Goals - what you aim to achieve; goals are action-oriented, whereas outcomes define the desired state (video explanation).
+Goal statements were replaced with Outcomes in the transition from WEAVE to GVAssess.
 Examples:

 Measure - an assessment instrument or metric together with process details (e.g., assessment location, timeline, threshold, target, baseline) used to assess the status of a stated objective.
 See the measures grab bag page for examples. (video explanation)